turkananation/Bawn/README.md

 # 🛡️ Bawn - The Digital Fortress

-**Bawn** is a high-performance, minimalist App Locker for Android, built with modern security protocols and Jetpack Compose.
+**Bawn** is a high-performance, privacy fortress for Android, built with modern security protocols and Jetpack Compose.
 It serves as a secure overlay "fortress," intercepting unauthorized access to your selected applications with biometric or PIN verification.

 > *"Bawn" (noun): A defensive wall or fortified enclosure.*